migonzalvar / dj-email-url

 import dj_email_url

 Fetch your email configuration values.
-The default option is fetch them from EMAIL_URL environment variable:
+The default option is to fetch them from EMAIL_URL environment variable:

 email_config = dj_email_url.config()

-Other option is parse an arbitrary email URL:
+Another option is to parse a string directly with an arbitrary email URL:

 email_config = dj_email_url.parse('smtp://...')